finom/seemple/README.md

-> Matreshka.js framework is made to fill the gap between a junior and a senior and reduce the "JavaScript fatigue".
+> Matreshka.js framework is made to fill the gap between a junior and a senior and to reduce the "JavaScript fatigue".

 ## Features
 - Reactive API which allows to solve hard and confusing problems easily